Emergency Evacuation 101

 There are various ways to send out alarms and notifications to employees and visitors in the event of an emergency.
 Every company needs to have at least one method defined.

-The most common is a fire alarm system that warns employees and visitors onsite when smoke, fire, carbon monoxide or another fire-related emergency is detected.
-Fire alarms can be activated automatically from sensors, such as smoke detectors and heat detectors, or may manually activated from a call point or pull station.
-The alarm itself is typically loud with either motorized bells or wall mountable sounders or horns.
+The most common is a fire alarm system that warns employees and visitors onsite when smoke, fire, carbon monoxide, or another fire-related emergency is detected.
+Fire alarms can be activated automatically from sensors, such as smoke detectors and heat detectors, or may be manually activated from a call point or pull station.
+The alarm itself is typically loud with either motorized bells or wall-mountable sounders or horns.
 Strobe lights may also be used to indicate an alarm as well as automated voice evacuation message warnings to provide occupants instructions, such as not to use elevators.
 All fire alarm systems should be appropriately backed by a battery system and should be checked periodically.

 Notification systems range from SMS, email, overhead speakers, phone calls, etc. Two-way systems exist enabling safety professionals to send out the notification and receive responses from employees.
 Web applications and mobile applications exist which provide the ability for the company roster to be maintained and viewed.
 This can additionally be connected to the physical access control system or time and attendance system to identify employees onsite.
 It is recommended to have a system that collects real-time data during an emergency event that accounts for employees and visitors as safely evacuated when reaching the assembly area or mustering point.